Opening Reception Saturday, November 23rd, 5-7pm

 The film’s underlying themes of voyeurism, eroticism and dark emotions are delicately portrayed with great intelligence through Hitchcock’s rigorously composed shots while his use of revelatory color moves the story in masterfully layered compositions.

 Recognized by film critics and connoisseurs for the care with which each scene was composed, the single frames and set-ups of Vertigo reveal Hitchcock’s aesthetic not just as cinematic but as photographic, prefiguring and influencing the work of contemporary artists from William Eggleston to Cindy Sherman.
 Brought to new life in Curran’s richly luminous dye transfer prints, The Vertigo Project is a fitting 60th anniversary tribute to the film.

-Jean Curran (b.1981) is an artist best known for her luminous and rich dye transfer printed works on paper.
-Born in Ireland, Curran earned her MFA from the University of Ulster, Belfast.
-She trained as a dye transfer printer under Guy and Irene Stricherz.
-As one of only four dye transfer printers operating in the world today, Curran is the only contemporary artist using this highly skilled and almost obsolete method of printing as the basis of her artistic practice.
-Curran’s early career saw her working as photojournalist, first in Ireland and later throughout Africa while being based in Kenya.
+Jean Curran (b.1981) is best known for her luminous and rich dye transfer printed works.
+Born in Ireland, Curran works from her studio and family home in County Waterford.
+Curran holds an MFA from the University of Ulster, Belfast and is one of only four dye transfer printers operating in the world today.
+She is the only contemporary artist using this highly skilled and almost obsolete method of printing as the basis of her artistic practice.
+Curran’s early career saw her working as a photojournalist, first in Ireland and later throughout Africa while being based in Kenya.